 From the 100-mile White Mountain Trail – the only Scenic Byway Loop in the Country – to quiet back roads with covered bridges and scenic overlooks, you’ll find a wide variety of amazing drives to view colorful fall foliage in Mt Washington Valley.
 Click here for a list of seven selfie-worthy drives and scenic overlooks for the ultimate in Instagram-worthwhile photos.

-The Sandwich Fair is also making a comeback on October 8th through the 10th.
+The Sandwich Fair gates open on October 7th through the 9th.
 It will feature “Children’s Day on Saturday, and on Sunday, “Family Day” and a parade.
 Enjoy thrilling rides, music and entertainment, agricultural exhibits, crafts, parades, and delicious food.
-On October 8th, a day before the official start of the fair, a new cornhole tournament is being held.
+On October 6th, a day before the official start of the fair, a new cornhole tournament is being held.

 Live Music featuring String Equinox - the talented duo of Shana Aisenberg and Beverly Woods - will be ongoing from 11am to 1pm "on the green" in the Courtyard.
 Beverly specializes in playing the hammered dulcimer and Shana specializes in the violin.
 Seating will be provided to sit in and enjoy.

-It's also important to save the date for Settlers Green's famed annual shopping event, Bring a Friend on November 4th - 13th.
+It's also important to save the date for Settlers Green's famed annual shopping event, Bring a Friend on November 3rd - 12th.
 The perfect girls getaway, enjoy shopping deals, great dining experiences, giveaways and entertainment.
-The bulk of activities will be taking place November 11th-13th, with Saturday, November 12th being the primary day for festivities.
+The bulk of activities will be taking place November 11th-12th, with Saturday, November 11th being the primary day for festivities.
 Shop the best names in fashion with added festivities to make it an experience you'll turn into tradition.

 Get up close and personal with your peeping …of leaves that is!
 With hundreds of miles of hiking trails through woods and White Mountain National Forestland, the fall colors will surround you.
 Click here for 15 fall hikes offering the perfect fall photo ops.